panzerdp/dmitripavlutin.com/content/posts/116-array-numbers-sort/index.md

 ## 4. Summary

-`array.sort()` method when invoked without arguments sorts the elements alphabetically.
-That's why using `array.sort()` to sort an array of numbers in ascending order doesn't work.
+`array.sort()` method invoked without arguments sorts the elements alphabetically.
+That's why using `array.sort()` to sort numbers in ascending order doesn't work.

 But you can indicate a comparator function `array.sort(comparator)` to customize how the elements are sorted.
-I recommend `numbers.sort((a, b) => a - b)` as one of the shortest way to sort an array of numbers in JavaScript.
+I recommend `numbers.sort((a, b) => a - b)` as one of the shortest way to sort an array of numbers.

 *Quiz: how would you sort numbers in a descending order?
 Write your answer in a comment below!*